Machen MacDonald, President

 Jamie has lived in Nevada County since 2006.
 She grew up on the Flathead Reservation, located in Northwest Montana, and is a descendant of the Chippewa tribe.
 She attended undergraduate school at the University of Oregon where she focused on biological science and women’s studies.
 She earned her law degree from Loyola Law School in Los Angeles.
 Her law career has been focused in public service.
 She has served as both a prosecutor in the District Attorney’s office and a defense attorney in the Public Defender’s office.
 While practicing juvenile defense, Jamie realized she wanted to devote her skills and energy to youth mentorship.
 Jamie is currently an attorney in the County Counsel’s office of Nevada County.
 In her spare time she enjoys a variety of outdoor activities in the Sierra Nevada with her family and coaching her sons’ basketball teams.
 Both of her sons support her efforts with the Friendship Club and also believe in the need to empower girls.

-“I work for TFC because my background growing up in rural Montana on a reservation has made me aware of the challenges youth face growing up in difficult situations, whether it be poverty, abuse, racism, or cultural barriers.
+“I volunteer for TFC because my background growing up in rural Montana on a reservation has made me aware of the challenges youth face growing up in difficult situations, whether it be poverty, abuse, racism, or cultural barriers.
 Without someone or something intervening, it is rare to overcome these challenges on one’s own.
 In particular, I am interested in programs that assist young women (but I also see them as a need for boys).
 I am interested in the most ‘bang for the buck’ with the best chance of producing results.
 TFC has proven to be the best program in our county to accomplish this.
 I was also attracted to serving on the board because I wanted to surround myself with the talented, dynamic people that comprise the board!”

 Erin Sullivan was born in Long Beach, California where her father was stationed in the US Navy.
 Her parents, Sacramento natives, settled back in their hometown when she was 9 years old.
 Erin attended CSU Sacramento where she earned a Bachelor’s degree in Humanities and Religious Studies.
 Having always desired to be a teacher, Erin has found a meaningful career at the California Commission on Teacher Credentialing where she has served in a number of roles for the last 15 years including communications, legislation/policy, and accreditation.
 Erin’s desire to support women and children in need is evidenced by her membership and service on the boards of both PEO International and Capitol Network.
 The former funds loans and scholarships for women pursuing their education and the latter provides grants to charitable organizations in California that provide services to women and children.
 In 2014 Erin returned to her grandfather’s Nevada County roots, settling with her husband, Aaron, on 10 acres in Grass Valley.
 Immediately, Erin began an active search for a way to connect with her new community and was drawn to The Friendship Club by the valuable work it does for girls in the community and its passionate staff.
 When Erin and Aaron aren’t working on developing their homestead, you will find them cooking, enjoying nature, or spending time with family and friends.

-“I work for The Friendship Club because, as a girl, I experienced firsthand what it is like to struggle with making the right choices.
+“I volunteer for The Friendship Club because, as a girl, I experienced firsthand what it is like to struggle with making the right choices.
 By providing a healthy and supportive space, we give the girls a chance to just breathe, to build relationships by both giving and receiving friendship, and to start to imagine a broader future for themselves.
 By building strong girls, we are helping to build a strong community for all of us.”